 The Jackson County Master Gardener™ Association was formed in 1982 to promote, assist and perpetuate the OSU Master Gardener™ Program.
 JCMGA provides an annual scholarship for a Jackson County high school graduate who attends OSU to further his or her education in a plant-related field.
 A non-profit organization, the JCMGA board of directors oversees committees of Master Gardener™ volunteers who carry out the work of the OSU Master Gardener™ Program.

-Click here to become a Master Gardener™ today!
+Click here to learn how to become a Master Gardener™!